amritkul/CarlCoin/doc/README.md

 Intro
 ---------------------
-Dogecoin is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
-Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.
+Carl Coin is a free open source bro-to-bro electronic cash system that is completely bro'd out.
+Meaning if one bro goes down, we keep on going, because we ain't pussies.
+Users hold their tags to their own stacks and push with each other, to realize those sweet sweet gains.

 Setup